The Green Papers: 2026 General Election

 Candidate Republican Ed Hale, Sr.

-Candidate Republican state Senator Stephen S. "Steve" Hershey, Jr.
+Republican state Senator Stephen S. "Steve" Hershey, Jr. - apparently not a candidate

 Candidate Republican John A. Myrick